Anonyyymous/cpp-markov-chain/README.md

 ## The Chain Terminal
 This is the main method of interacting with chains locally, and can be used to load, create and run chains.
 ## About Chains
-Chains are implemented via C++ maps, and when one is queried, the query includes a hard/soft limit.
+Chains are implemented via C++ maps between a phrase and a word, and when one is queried, the query includes a hard/soft limit.
 Chains work on spaces - they include punctuation in words (e.g. 'complete.').
 The soft limit determines the minimum word count the chain can run for before a full stop ends the output (this does not include instances where the chain runs out of data to spit out), such as 'I am a fish.', where a soft limit of 2 would lead to the output ending here.
 Similarly, the hard limit is an absolute cut-off point - once the hard limit is reach the ouput immediately ends (e.g. 'I am a...' with a hard limit of 3).

 The number of words a chain has in its context is referred to as its 'length'.
-A chain with a length of 1 just knows what word follows another, a chain with a length of 2 knows that 'I am' follows 'a' and 'am a' follows 'fish', in the sentence 'I am a fish'.
+A chain with a length of 1 just knows what word follows another, a chain with a length of 2 knows that 'I am' follows 'a' and 'am a' follows 'fish.', in the sentence 'I am a fish.'.
+Furthermore, the words are case-sensitive, and include any punctuation (ie 'fish' is not a word, but 'fish.' is).
 ### key Characters
 Directories are separated from the command character by a single space.